Letter from Call for Code CTO: Answer the call in 2019

 Building on last year’s success, I’m thrilled to announce Call for Code 2019 and officially open the competition for submissions.
 We can’t wait to see the powerful, scalable, sustainable, and life-saving open source technologies you create using the power of cloud, AI, blockchain, and IoT.

 A Look back (and forward)

 In October, IBM, along with David Clark Cause, the American Red Cross, and the United Nations Human Rights office awarded the inaugural Call for Code Global Prize to Project Owl.
 This solution keeps victims connected to first responders through an IoT-based mesh network and simple user interface.

-In addition to winning the US$200,000 grand prize, Project Owl received an introduction to a venture capital firm and potential investors, open source support from the Linux Foundation, and the chance to deploy their solution with IBM’s Corporate Service Corps as part of our new initiative, Code and Response.
+In addition to winning the US$200,000 grand prize, Project Owl received an introduction to a venture capital firm and potential investors, open source support from the Linux Foundation, and the chance to deploy their solution with IBM’s Corporate Service Corps as part of our new initiative.